Owen-Dechow/videre.nvim/README.md

     -- Disable line wrapping for the graph buffer disable_line_wrap = true,

+    -- Change the string between the keymap and
+    --   description of callback within the statusline -- FOR FONTS WITH LIGATURES TRY USING "꞊" INSTEAD OF "=".
+    -- Other great options include "->", ": ", "=>", & " ".
+    keymap_desc_deliminator = "=",

     -- Set the priority of keymaps for the quick
     --   action keymap.
     keymap_priorities = {